hankyul2/hankyul2/README.md

 #### My name is hankyul.
 I want to introduce myself.

-- 😄 hi 👋 I'm learning computer vision architecture.
+- 😄 hi 👋 I'm interested in computer vision architecture.
 - 🔭 I’m currently studying at Ajou University as a master's student.
-- ✨ I'm interested in `computer vision`, `neural network architecture`, and `SSL`.
+- ✨ I'm also interested in `computer vision`, `neural network architecture`, and `SSL`.
 - 🌱 I'm learning about `face recognition`, `domain adaptation`, `VAE`, and `Diffusion`.
 - 📫 How to reach me: consistant1y@ajou.ac.kr
 <!--